 As gamers around the globe are breaking records, indulging more than ever in their favorite video games, the stats are spinning wildly, giving the industry a new face and different perspectives for the future.
 For instance, the US is now at the world’s top, overturning China by revenue in gaming.

-So, what is the state of the global and US gaming industry in 2021, what are the latest, most popular, lucrative, and addictive video games in the world, and who is most likely to be playing them?
+So, what is the state of the global and US video game statistics in 2021, what are the latest, most popular, lucrative, and addictive video games in the world, and who is most likely to be playing them?
 If you’re interested in finding out, I say…game on!

 Top Ten Video Game Facts and Statistics